vinnymeller/twm/README.md

 #### Examples of things that could be added:

 - Support for different multiplexers (e.g. Zellij).
 Abstracting the tmux-specific parts of `twm` into something that could be set up with different multiplexer backends could be a great addition.
-But I only use tmux/nobody has asked so I haven't bothered.
+But I only use tmux/nobody has asked, so I haven't bothered.
-- (?)

 #### Features that snuck their way in